celine-14/first-portfolio/README.md

     - This section will allow users to navigate different pages easily without having to go back to the previous pages with the 'back' button.

 - __The landing page image__
-    - The landing page introduces an eye catching photograph of the full choir and the conductor to allow the user to have a good idea of the size and look of the the choir.
+    - The landing page presents an eye catching photograph of the full choir and the conductor to allow the user to have a good idea of the size and look of the the choir.

+- __Choir Biography__
+    - The choir biography gives a brief introduction of the choir and shares the choir's aim and direction to the users.
+    - The biography will attract audience who shares the same passion and encourage more singers who wants to sing repertoire of different cultures across all historical periods to join the choir.
+    - The biography also aims to target users who are composers from the underrepresented group to reach out and send in their own compositions for the choir.